lovac42/anki/difference.md

 a note which has no more card.
 This allow to lose the content of the note, and let you correct the note instead to generate cards.

+## Font size (651521808)
+A field in preferenc allow to configure the size of the fonts